baugztar/visualization-abs/README.md

 4. To run meteor: `cd meteor/master/ && meteor`

 Make sure the server is able to handle connections on port 3000.

+To make fetch requests against a running model-API, use a chrome extension which enables CORS and adds to header response 'Allow-Control-Allow-Origin: *'.